aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

 [main] Done
 [DefaultDispatcher-worker-1] Hello1
 ```
-The output though is not the same! why?
-Here is the rules:
+The output is not the same! why?
+Here are the rules:
 * `suspend`: function do something long and waits for it to complete without blocking.
 * Extension of `CoroutineScope`: function launch new coroutines and quickly return without waiting for them.